FCBGP/rpki-rpa-profile/draft-guo-fc-profile.md

 --- abstract

-This document defines a standard profile for Forwarding Commitment (FC) used in Resource Public Key Infrastructure (RPKI).
-An FC is a digitally signed object that provides a means of verifying that an IP address prefix is announced from `AS a` to `AS b`.
-When validated, an FC's eContent can be used for the detection and mitigation of route hijacking and provide protection for the AS_PATH attribute in BGP-UPDATE.
+This document defines a Cryptographic Message Syntax (CMS) protected content type for Forwarding Commitments (FCs) objects used in Resource Public Key Infrastructure (RPKI).
+An FC is a digitally signed object that provides a means of verifying whether an IP address block is received from `AS a` to `AS b` and announced from `AS b` to `AS c`.
+When validated, an FC's eContent can be used for the detection and mitigation of route hijacking, especially providing protection for the AS_PATH attribute in BGP-UPDATE.

 --- middle

 # Introduction

 The Border Gateway Protocol (BGP) {{RFC4271}} was designed with no mechanisms to validate the security of BGP attributes.
 There are two types of BGP security issues, BGP Hijacks and BGP Route Leaks {{!RFC7908}}, plagues Internet security.

 The primary purpose of the Resource Public Key Infrastructure (RPKI) is to improve routing security.
 (See {{RFC6480}} for more information.)
-As part of this system, a mechanism is needed to allow entities to verify that an AS has been given permission by an IP address holder to advertise a route along the propagation path.
-An FC provides this function.
+As part of this system, a mechanism is needed to allow entities to verify that an IP address holder has permitted an AS to advertise a route along the propagation path.
+A Forwarding Commitment (FC) provides this function.

+A Forwarding Commitment (FC) is a digitally signed object through which the issuer (the holder of an Autonomous System identifier), can authorize one or more other Autonomous Systems (ASes) as its upstream ASes or one or more other ASes as its downstream ASes.
+The upstream ASes, or previous ASes, means that the issuer AS can receive BGP route updates from these ASes.
+The downstream ASes, or nexthop ASes, means that the issuer AS would advertise the BGP route to these ASes.

-Forwarding Commitment (FC) is a signed object that binds the IP prefix with AS and its next hops, eventually, it could compose and protect the path of BGP-UPDATE propagation.
-It uses a Web of Trust in this propagation model, i.e., the originator AS trusts its next hop ASes and authorizes them to propagate its own prefix.
-Then, all next-hop ASes would also accept the prefix and proceed to send it to their next hops.
-The relationship among them is the signed FC, which attests that a downstream AS has been selected by the directly linked upstream AS to announce the IP prefix.
-For an IP prefix, all ASes on the propagation path should sign such an FC independently, and then be able to detect and filter malicious routes (e.g., route leaks and route hijacks).
+In this propagation model, it uses a Web of Trust, i.e., the issuer AS trusts its previous ASes and authorizes nexthop ASes to propagate its received routes.
+Then, all nexthop ASes would also accept the routes and proceed to send them to their next hops.
+The relationship among them is the signed FC, which attests that a downstream AS has been selected by the directly linked upstream AS to announce the routes.

+Initially, all ASes on the propagation path should sign one or more FCs independently if it wants to propagate the route to its downstream ASes, and then be able to detect and filter malicious routes (e.g., route leaks and route hijacks).
 In addition, the FC can also attest that all ASes on a propagation path have received and selected this AS_PATH, which can be certified as a trusted path.

 The FC uses the template for RPKI digitally signed objects {{RFC6488}} for the definition of a Cryptographic Message Syntax (CMS) {{RFC5652}} wrapper for the FC content as well as a generic validation procedure for RPKI signed objects.
 As RPKI certificates issued by the current infrastructure are required to validate FC, we assume the mandatory-to-implement algorithms in {{RFC6485}} or its successor.

 To complete the specification of the FC (see {{Section 4 of RFC6488}}), this document defines:

-1. The object identifier (OID) that identifies the FC signed object.
+1. The object identifier (OID) that identifies the FC-signed object.
 This OID appears in the eContentType field of the encapContentInfo object as well as the content-type signed attribute within the signerInfo structure.
 2. The ASN.1 syntax for the FC content, which is the payload signed by the BGP speaker.
 The FC content is encoded using the ASN.1 {{X.680}} Distinguished Encoding Rules (DER) {{X.690}}.
 3. The steps required to validate an FC beyond the validation steps specified in {{RFC6488}}.